 Our dedicated staff shared a clear vision and ethos, to provide quality teaching and learning that leads to good progress for all.
 The six key components to enable this vision to come to fruition are illustrated in the image below:

 It is our belief that these six components are crucial to provide quality teaching and learning that engages pupils, develops their skills and prepares them for the future:

 - Develop a bespoke pedagogy

 - Create lifelong learners

 Learning at Drapers’ Academy is exciting, vibrant and challenging.
 We encourage pupils to have a growth mind-set; a can-do attitude, develop resilience and perseverance and the belief that they can achieve anything with hard work.

 At Drapers’ Academy we believe that regular Continued Professional Development, for all staff, is vital to provide quality teaching and learning.
-Alongside regular twilight sessions, Inset days and external courses, we provide all staff with regular in-house opportunities to develop professionally.
-A bespoke schedule of training sessions run across the year for staff that are new to the Academy; both experienced teachers and those that are undergoing their teacher training.
-Staff also receive weekly training in our Thursday ‘Teaching and Learning briefing’ held in the staffroom and have to option to be a part of the ‘Teaching and Learning Committee’ that meets once per half term.
+We believe it is essential to allow staff to develop their subject expertise and prioritise the development of subject excellence through our Twilight training plans.
+In addition, a bespoke schedule of training sessions run across the year for all staff that are new to the Academy; both experienced teachers and those that are undergoing their teacher training.
+Staff receive weekly training in our Thursday ‘Teaching and Learning briefing’ held in the staffroom.